Cheeeeeeer/CodingDemo/README.md

 # CodingDemo
+Hey, this is Cheer.
-A place to hold projects
+This is a place to hold my coding training projects.